 Fat-free mass, also known as lean body mass, refers to all of your body components except fat.
 It includes your body's water, bone, organs and muscle content.
 However, when it comes to weight management and body composition, fat-free mass refers primarily to muscle mass.
-Because most Americans are considered overweight or obese, increasing lean mass and reducing body fat plays a pivotal role in improving your health and well being.
+Because many Americans live with overweight or obesity, increasing lean mass and reducing body fat plays a pivotal role in improving your health and well being.

 Fat-Free Lean Body Mass and Weight Management